jackmoore/jackmoore.github.io/_posts/2012-02-01-css3-ribbon-menu.md

 ---
 title: CSS Ribbon Menu
 layout: post
-meta: This uses CSS3 transitions and CSS2 pseudo-elements to create an animated navigation ribbon with minimal markup.
+meta: Use CSS3 transitions and CSS2 pseudo-elements to create an animated navigation ribbon with minimal markup.
 tags: [CSS, HTML5]
 ---